-For the second year, Creative HQ's digital accelerator programme, Lightning Lab had an even more impressive result than its debut year, with more than \$3 million in investment being offered to the participating entrepreneurs.
-We will now help roll out the programme in Auckland and Christchurch.
+Creative HQ's digital accelerator programme, Lightning Lab had another impressive result this year, with more than \$3 million in investment being offered to the participating entrepreneurs.
+We will now help to roll out the programme in Auckland and Christchurch.